A Complete Guide to Cloud Security Testing

 Image: Cloud Security Best Practices

-The cloud services providers, such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure, allow their customers to perform testing, but with some limitations.
-Above all, these services have their own cloud security providers their security teams that perform testing using various methods.
+Thus, CSPs, such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure, allow their customers to perform testing but with some limitations.
+Above all, these services have their cloud security providers and security teams that perform testing using various methods.

 1. AWS – Amazon Web Services